 I am also the Module Representative for Design in Web Science.

-My name is Christiane Grünloh and I am a research assistant at TH Köln – University of Applied Sciences.
-After years of professional employment as a trained medical assistant, I studied Media Informatics at TH Köln.
+I am a research assistant at TH Köln – University of Applied Sciences.
+After years of professional employment as a trained medical assistant at a Urologist in Meppen, I studied Media Informatics at TH Köln (Bachelor and Master).

 Besides working as a research assistant at TH Köln, I am also a PhD student in Human-Computer Interaction at KTH Royal Instiute of Technology in Stockholm, Sweden.
 My research focuses on values and user experiences in healthcare.
-I am particularly interested in values and experiences related to eHealth services that allow users access to their personal health information (e.g. electronic health records).
+I am particularly interested in values and experiences related to eHealth services that enable people to access their electronic health records.

 Hi, I’m Mario Winter, since 2002 professor at the Faculty of Computer Science and Engineering Science of the Cologne University of Applied Sciences (CUAS), and a founding member of its Software Quality research group.
 Up to 1994 I was leading industrial and scientific software projects, and from 1994 to 2002 I was research fellow at the University of Hagen, where I prepared my Phd thesis on quality assurance for object-oriented software.